SeniorGroup-22-23/Wing/README.md

 Comments

 ## Common Errors
 There is some problem with certificates when using xcode git controls to push/pull.
-When off of eduroam it works fine.
+When off of eduroam it works fine (I THINK eduroam has some kind of proxy/and or cache set up that blocks the certificates).
+Also will not work on public internet connections.